vsjoen/IBSNtools/README.md

 - Some of the EXIF data is encoded in byte format and therefore not human-readable.

 # How to use
-After installing prerequisites and organizing your image files, run IBSNview.py to start the program.
+After installing prerequisites and organizing the image files, the images need to be sorted into a specific folder structure.
+The IBSNsort tool can be used to automate the sorting.
+When the images have been sorted, the IBSNview tool can be used to look through the images.
+If everything looks good in the IBSNview, IBSNexport can be used to export the data to a CSV file.

 ## Folder structure
 In order for the GUI-tool to work, the images have to adhere to a certain folder structure.
 There should be one parent folder that contains sub-folders named after the cameras used to take the photos.
 In the camera folders, there should be one folder for each original photo taken by the camera.
 Inside the image folder, there should be exactly one image file (the original photo), as well as one sub-folder for each social network you have uploaded the original image to.
 Inside the social network folders there should be exactly one image that was uploaded and downloaded from the respective social network platform.